riyandharne-123/ToDoApp/README.md

 # ToDoApp
-a app which add tasks and stores them on the local browser.
+a app which adds tasks and stores them on the local browser.